 The suburbs are a cherished getaway for busy business executives from the hustle of city life.
 In the same time, suburbs are not as isolated as a rural area where it could be hard to reach basic facilities and minimum entertainment.
 It is the perfect mix of nature and outdoors and the community of like-minded individuals.

-In contrast to the city living, the important advantage of suburban life is the abundance of outdoor space.
+In contrast to city living, the important advantage of suburban life is the abundance of outdoor space.
 It can be in all the shapes and colors: a green lawn in front of the house, a shared yard in a duplex, a full-scale garden in the back of the single-family home.
 This is an especially beloved amenity for families and tenants with pets.

 Access to the City Center

-Another benefit of the suburban lifestyle is the quick access to the nearest city.
+Another benefit of the suburban lifestyle is quick access to the nearest city.
 Most suburbs are situated within an hour of a big city.
 This aspect provides suburban residents with access to the job market and entertainment venues they may desire.
 Suburbs are usually developed with the transportation needs of the residents in mind.
 They are supplied with an intricate system of roads, built in the proximity of interstates or even have stops of the rapid transit.
 The city normally can be reached by car or by the railway line.

 Stable Cash Flow